apschultz/Meshnet/README.md

 - `NORDVPN_MESHNET_DEBUG` - Enable debug mode, anything non-empty will ENABLE.
 Use this if you need more verbose error logging for troubleshooting.
 - `NORDVPN_HEALTHCHECK_INTERVAL` - Set the interval to verify connectivity to the set URL, defaults to 300 (seconds).
 - `NORDVPN_HEALTHCHECK_URL` - An address to verify if connectivity is available.
 Choose something depending on what connectivity you want to verify, defaults to www.google.com.
 Please keep in mind, if the healthcheck fails the container will be killed.
+- `NORDVPN_NICKNAME`- Set a nickname for this device/instance on Meshnet, every peer will see and can use this nickname.

 #### Meshnet Permissions
 In this version of NordVPN, permissions must be configured directly on the client.
 NordVPN currently ALLOWS all peers connected to Meshnet by default for Fileshare and Remote access services and DENIES Routing and Local network services.
 Configuring peer permissions through the NordVPN account website is still in development and not currently available.